[03 March 2014]

 Estimated Resupply Dates

-Hospira has all fosphenytoin 75 mg/mL presentations on back order and the company estimates a release date of 2014.6
+Hospira has all fosphenytoin 75 mg/mL presentations on back order and the company cannot estimate a release date.6

 Implications for Patient Care

 Fosphenytoin is labeled for the treatment or prevention of seizures occurring during neurosurgery, treatment of status epilepticus, and as a short term substitution for oral phenytoin when other means of phenytoin administration are unavailable or inappropriate.14